Homeschooling in Virginia

 While statewide support is wonderful for new homeschooling families, it is often the information and encouragement that they get at the local level that sustains them over the long term.
 Virginia has a large and growing homeschool demographic with many local and regional avenues for support.
-Even for families who may not be able to locate a compatible group nearby or do not have the time to participate in many local homeschool events, there are options for networking such as Time4Learning’s Virginia state homeschool forum.
 Discover more about opportunities to connect with other Virginia homeschoolers on our Virginia Homeschool Support Groups page.

 Homeschool Field Trips in Virginia

 In a state as historic as Virginia, you can imagine that there are plenty of opportunities to enhance your in-home learning by visiting educational sites and destinations.
 When you get a sense of how many ways there are to learn about science, history, geography, fine arts, and other subjects the hands-on way, you’ll soon have a growing list of field trip ideas.
 To help you begin to schedule these, our Virginia Homeschool Field Trips blog breaks some of these destinations down by geographic area.

 Virginia Homeschooling by CityThe Old Dominion State has plenty to offer families who are homeschooling.
 If you live in one of the major metropolitan areas below click on the links to discover what Virginia has to offer:

 Virginia Standardized Testing and Test Prep